 Levi received a Doctorate in Physical Therapy from Azusa Pacific University in Southern California.
 A long-time resident of the Pacific Northwest prior to his graduate work, he is happy to be back home on the islands!
 He has always enjoyed serving others in his community and is passionate about bettering people’s lives.
 He has an extensive knowledge base and experience in movement science/postural adaptation allowing him to work with a wide variety of patients.
 His professional interests include sports/orthopedic rehabilitation, movement science, pain science and musculoskeletal ultrasound.

-When Levi isn’t at work he’s enjoying time spent with his wife, Hannah, and their young son, Elliott.
-He enjoys any athletic activity, drawing from his experience of playing many sports growing up, and you may see him as a “frequent flyer” at the local gyms.
+When Levi isn’t at work he’s enjoying time spent with his wife, Hannah, and their 2 children.
+He enjoys any athletic activity, drawing from his experience of playing many sports growing up, and you may see him as a “frequent flyer” at a local Crossfit Box.

 Lindsay graduated from Ohio University in 2007 with a Bachelors of Science in Exercise Science and a minor in Psychology.
 She decided to continue her education at Ohio University School of Physical Therapy, receiving her doctorate in 2010.
 After graduation she completed an elective residency program through Evidence in Motion.